 The focus of language teaching at Moorland Hall is as a result of many years’ reflection, research and feedback from learners and staff who have been to Moorland Hall.
 The language programme and resources are constantly under review to ensure that the course is relevant and at the right level for all individuals because, at Moorland Hall, every learner matters.
 Our aim is for learners to leave with greater confidence in speaking and communicating in English as well as having a greater ability to use the language correctly.
-We also have a highly qualified and experienced Course Director and our English teachers are chosen carefully to ensure that all learners have a positive and rewarding English learning experience.
+Our English teachers are carefully chosen to ensure that all learners have a positive and rewarding English learning experience.

 Some examples of the focus of the course are given below: